 - Coal mill

 - Electrostatic precipitator or dust collector

-Cement is used to make concrete beam that have high capability to withhold the stress due to load carrying.
-With ferrocements the construction, get even better and well bonded with the wired meshing as the shear deformation can hold both static and dynamic loads.
-However, the cracks are the main weak points that bring down the life of the construction; they are caused by the non homogeneous mixing of concrete.
+Cement is used to make a concrete beam that has high capability to withhold the stress due to load carrying.
+With Ferro cement, the construction, get even better and well bonded with the wired meshing as the shear deformation can hold both static and dynamic loads.
+However, the cracks are the main weak points that bring down the life of the construction; they are caused by the non-homogeneous mixing of concrete.